Barony of Kersland: The Borthwick Kers

 John Ker was survived by three daughters of whom, Anna and Jean died apparently unmarried.
 His daughter Elizabeth married John Campbell "of Ellengreig", also 'Ellan-Dheirrig' or 'Ellan-Gheirrig', a small island in Loch Riddan, in the parish of Inverchaolain, Argyllshire.
 Elizabeth and John Campbell had no children.
 Elizabeth was the last to take the title 'Lady Kersland' and died impoverished at the house of John Ker, a Beith merchant, where she had lived for many years, being buried in the Hessilhead tomb, Beith.
 Anna and Jean, sisters to Elizabeth, sold the barony and property to William Scot of Bavelaw in 1736.
 They had been forced to sell to pay off their father's many creditors.

 The Scots

 William Scot of Bavelaw purchased the barony and his son Lawrence divided the Mains of Kersland into two farms, Easter and Wester Kersland, feuing Easter to Robert Ker and Wester to James Kirkwood.
 Lawrence had a son Charles who borrowed so much money against the feu-duties that upon his death the barony in 1801 was sold.
 At this time John Smith of Swindridgemuir purchased the mid-superiority.

 Kersland Barony church and school

-The Church of Scotland school at Barkip aka The Den had an average attendance of 137 pupils in 1891 and was named for the old barony.
+The Church of Scotland school at Barkip, also known as The Den, had an average attendance of 137 pupils in 1891; it was named for the old barony.